ComputeCanada/magic_castle/README.md

 ### 4.8 public_key_path

 `public_key_path` is a path to an SSH public key file of your choice.
-This key will associated with the `centos` account to provide you administrative access to the cluster.
+This key will associated with the sudoer account to provide you administrative access to the cluster.

 #### 4.8.1 Post Build Modification Effect